-- 1. successfully completed all of the core curriculum courses in their freshman and sophomore years; - 2. attained a minimum overall grade point average of 2.0; - 3. successfully completed the requirements of the major concerning the entrance examination; - 4. attained a minimum grade point average of 2.5 in all behavioral sciences classes.
+- 1. successfully completed all of the core curriculum courses in their freshman and sophomore years; - 2. attained a minimum overall grade point average of 2.0; - 3. attained a minimum grade point average of 2.5 in all behavioral sciences classes.